Book Now

 The park was first set up by the Belgian government in 1949 as the Bakumu Hunting Reserve.
 Its purpose was to protect wildlife and stop mineral exploitation.

-The park is home to many animals, including forest elephants, aquatic genets, eastern chimpanzees, leopards, bush bucks, and others.
+The park is home to many animals, including forest elephants, aquatic genets, eastern chimpanzees, leopards, bushbucks, and others.

 It is a remote place with no lodges or facilities, so tourists who plan to visit should bring their own camping equipment.